Andrew Card: Post-government career

 Card received an honorary degree from the University of Massachusetts Amherst on May 25, 2007.
 While accepting the degree, Card was booed loudly by students and faculty who deplored the choice to bestow the honor.

 Card considered running in the 2010 special election to fill the United States Senate seat held by Ted Kennedy, who had died in office.
 State Senator Scott Brown, who considered entering the race, promised to drop out if Card decided to run.
 Card announced on September 11, 2009, that he would not enter the race and that he was throwing his support to Brown, who went on to win the election.

 On July 5, 2011, Card was named acting dean of The Bush School of Government and Public Service at Texas A&M University.

 In 2014, Card was selected as the fifth president of Franklin Pierce University in Rindge, New Hampshire.
 He began his tenure in December 2014, and resigned in summer of 2016.

+Since December 2023, Card has served as the Chief Executive Officer of the George & Barbara Bush Foundation.